Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

-A change in inclination $\theta_\mathrm{incl}$ causes the distribution of the angle $\theta_\mathrm{v,ij}$ (defined in Sec.\ref{sec_model}, Eq.\,\ref{eq1}) made by different facets of the stellar disc to change, as a result of which the light propagating towards the observer gets redistributed, with more radiation arriving from parts where the surface normal makes a smaller angle with respect to the viewing direction (due to less atmospheric extinction).
-For oblate bodies, the mean angle $\overline{\theta}_\mathrm{v,ij}$ made by the viewing direction with the surface normal decreases with decreasing inclination, resulting in increased disc-integrated brightness $I_\mathrm{da}$.
-Simultaneously, the projected oblateness of the ellipsoidal BD decreases with decreasing inclination $\theta_\mathrm{incl}$, leading to a circular disc at the poles ($\theta_\mathrm{incl}=0$).
+A change in inclination $\theta_\mathrm{incl}$ causes a redistribution of the angle $\theta_\mathrm{v,ij}$ (defined in Sec.\ref{sec_model}, Eq.\,\ref{eq1}) made by different facets of {the surface of an oblate BD} with respect to the viewing direction.
+As a result, the light propagating towards the observer gets redistributed, with more radiation arriving from parts where the surface normal makes a smaller angle with respect to the viewing direction (see Fig.\,\ref{fig_planeparallel}).
+For oblate bodies, the mean angle $\overline{\theta}_\mathrm{v,ij}$ made by the viewing direction with respect to the surface normal decreases with decreasing inclination, resulting in more forward-scattered light and hence increased disc-integrated brightness $I_\mathrm{da}$.
+Simultaneously, the projected oblateness of the ellipsoidal BD decreases with decreasing inclination $\theta_\mathrm{incl}$, approaching the limit of a circular disc at the poles ($\theta_\mathrm{incl}=0$).
 This reduced asymmetry diminishes the net polarization of the disc.

 Also, as the viewing direction moves poleward with decreasing $\theta_\mathrm{incl}$, the temperature hotspot due to GD at the nearer pole is displaced away from the limb towards the center of the BD, while that at the farther pole is removed from view to the opposite side.
 As a result, a smaller fraction of the observed light undergoes polarization at the limb, resulting in a smaller $q_\mathrm{da}$ with decreasing $\theta_\mathrm{incl}$, as is also evident from Fig.\,\ref{fig_GDpol}.